divyashukla23/GenAI-hackathon/README.md

 In the context of cloud computing, the "blueprint" is a configuration file that describes how resources (like virtual machines, databases, etc.) should be configured.
 Sometimes, these resources might be changed manually or by other means, leading to a difference between the actual state and the blueprint.
 This program helps to align them back.

+## Prerequisites

+Before using the Terraform State Importer, make sure you have the following programs and permissions set up:

+1. **Python 3**: You should have Python 3 installed on your system.
+You can download it from the [official Python website](https://www.python.org/downloads/).

+2. **Terraform**: Install Terraform on your system by following the instructions in the [Terraform documentation](https://learn.hashicorp.com/tutorials/terraform/install-cli).

+3. **AWS CLI**: You should have the AWS Command Line Interface (CLI) installed and configured with valid credentials to access your AWS account.

+4. **IAM Role**: Create an IAM role named `HackathonAdmin` in your AWS account with the necessary permissions.
+This role will be assumed by the `assume-role.sh` script.
+Alternatively, if you already have IAM role, update ARN in `assume-role.sh`

+## How to Use
+Simply run `./launch.sh` in your terminal, and it will take care of setting up and executing the entire process.

 ## How the Program Works

 1. **Reading the Drifted State**: The program takes a JSON file that lists the resources that have drifted from their original state.
 This information includes what the resources are and how they have changed.